swiftlang/swift-evolution/proposals/NNNN-multi-pattern-catch-clauses.md

 ```
 catch-clauses -> catch-clause catch-clauses?

-catch-clause -> 'catch' catch-item-list? code-block |
+catch-clause -> 'catch' catch-item-list? code-block
-                conditional-catch-clause

 catch-item-list -> catch-item |
                    catch-item ',' catch-item-list

 catch-item -> pattern where-clause? |
               where-clause

-conditional-catch-clause -> catch-if-directive-clause catch-elseif-directive-clauses? catch-else-directive-clause? endif-directive

-catch-if-directive-clause -> if-directive compilation-condition catch-clauses?

-catch-elseif-directive-clauses -> catch-elseif-directive-clause catch-elseif-directive-clauses?

-catch-elseif-directive-clause -> elseif-directive compilation-condition catch-clauses?

-catch-else-directive-clause -> else-directive catch-clauses?
 ```

-Note: Where clause expressions with trailing closures are not allowed in any of a catch clause's patterns.
+Note: Expressions with trailing closures are not allowed in any of a catch clause's items to avoid parsing ambiguity.
 This differs from the behavior of switch cases.

 ### Semantics

 If a catch clause has multiple patterns, then its body will be executed if a thrown error matches any one of those patterns, and has not already matched a pattern from a preceding catch clause.
 Similar to switch cases, catch clauses with multiple patterns may still contain value bindings.
 However, those bindings must have the same name and type in each pattern.

-Catch clauses within conditional compilation blocks work just like any other supported construct.
-The clause must parse whether or not the provided condition evaluates to true, so long as it does not include a compiler version condition.
-If the condition does not evaluate to true, the compiler will not consider it beyond the parsing stage.

 ## Source compatibility